 - the weak interaction causing some radioactive decays and reactions taking place at the heart of stars.

 The theory which describes these particles, their interactions and the way that elementary particles become massive throught the Brout-Englert-Higgs, mechanism is called the Standard Model of particle physics.
 Built at the start of the 1970 and slowly improved, it can explain the results fom many experiments and it predicts many phenomena accuraly.
 But it leaves many questions unanswered, among which : what is most of the matter observed in the Universe (“dark matter”) made of ? what is the source of the asymmetry between matter and antimatter observed in the Universe ? why are the neutrino masses so small (but not vanishing) ? why are there three families of matter particles ?

 The experiments which the researchers from the PHE pole take part in are linked with tests of the Standard Model in order to constrain it better or disprove it.

-In order to study and probe the Standard Model, we are also involved in experiments locates ousite Europe.
-We belong to the Belle 2 experiment at KEK in Japan, wher we study decays of hadrons containing a c or a b quark as well as the tau lepton, and we confront our results with theory predictions.
+In order to study and probe the Standard Model, we are also involved in experiments located outside CERN with: Belle 2 experiment at KEK in Japan, where we study decays of hadrons containing a c or a b quark as well as the tau lepton, and we confront our results with theory predictions.
 We also take part in the ILC collaboration, which should probe fine details of the Standard Model, in particular the Higgs sector with a linear collider.
 We will study in detail the structure of the nucleons at JEFFERSON LAB in the United States, and the effect of nuclear medium on the preoperties of hadrons at the experiment HADES at GSI in Germany.

 These researches and their interpretations are performed in link with the researchers of the Theory pole.
-In order to follow our detectors and to develop future experiments, we rely on the expertise of the teams of mechanical, electronical, instrumental and computing engineers and technicians of the Engineering pole.
+In order to build our detectors and to develop future experiments, the physicists of this pole rely on the expertise of the teams of mechanical, electronical, instrumental and computing engineers and technicians of the Engineering pole.